 Interview with Lindsay Clendaniel: Scoop Adventures

 If you're a lover of ice cream, like so very many of us, then Lindsay Clendaniel's upcoming book, Scoop Adventures: The Best Ice Cream of the 50 States: Make the Real Recipes from the Greatest Ice Cream Parlors in the Country, will be a treat to read.
-Clendaniel, who also runs the absolutely delightful Scoop Adventures blog, took some time out to talk with us about her book, which is a labor of love for a foodstuff that she has thoroughly adored since childhood.
+Clendaniel, who also runs the absolutely delightful Scoop Adventures blog, took some time out to talk with me about her book, which is a labor of love for a foodstuff that she has thoroughly adored since childhood.

 Well, as we all know, you just can’t go wrong with ice cream because it really does seem like everybody loves it — or at least some kind of frozen treat, like gelato, sorbet or sherbet.
 Why do you think ice cream and its frosty cousins have such universal appeal?